 Everything You Need to Know Before Your First PCS Move

-The first time a military family plunges into a PCS move, they’re going to have questions.
+The first time a military family plunges into a military move, they’re going to have questions.
 A lot of questions!
 It’s exciting to jump in and start the search for houses to rent or buy at the next duty station, but there’s so much more to do before signing a contract.

-Your very first PCS (and probably the next couple) is a time when the phrase you don’t know what you don’t know pretty much sums up all the feelings of anxiety and uncertainty.
+Your very first PCS move (and probably the next couple) is a time when the phrase you don’t know what you don’t know pretty much sums up all the feelings of anxiety and uncertainty.
 Educated preparation is all you can ask for, but you’ll still likely learn a few things no matter what you do.
 Even the PCS pros get better and better at gaming the system each time they pack up.

-1) Explore Housing Options
+1. Explore Housing Options

 Military Renters and Homebuyers